7 Product-Led Growth Companies Paving the Way in Tech Today

 • Seamless product design and functionality: PLG companies produce intuitive and user-friendly products.
 When the product is easy to use, engagement improves.

-• Personalization capabilities: 71% of customers expect personalization in digital products, which improves the user experience and drives growth.
+• Personalization capabilities: in digital products, which improves the user experience and drives growth.
 While not required, personalization is another factor that can bring engagement and retention to the next level in PLG.

 • Frictionless exploration: PLG motions should remove barriers to trying the product.
 This means a prospect shouldn’t have to engage with sales reps to set up a free trial or freemium account.
 While sales involvement may be needed for larger enterprise deals, anyone who wants to buy a small number of licenses or simply test the product should be able to do so without having to talk to sales.